 These schemes have reached the end of their usefulness.
 The city can’t reduce densities indefinitely and simultaneously find locations to grow.
 The alternative strategy of heavy subsidies was never practical; resources are limited, even in good times.
 Now, the Covid-19 health emergency has left New York weakened economically, and the city faces other pressing capital needs neglected in recent years.
 City planners will need to build a consensus for more housing for its own sake—something last tried before the Great Depression.

-The 1916 zoning was enacted in an era of reform that included two other key actions: the 1901 New York State Tenement House Act, known as the New Law, and the 1913 Dual Contracts, which greatly enlarged the subway system and spread development throughout the newly consolidated city.
-The three reforms worked together to disperse the population, then crowded into a small area of the newly consolidated five boroughs, and greatly improve housing conditions for many New Yorkers.
+The 1916 zoning was enacted in an era of reform that included two other key actions: the 1901 New York State Tenement House Act, known as the New Law; and the 1913 Dual Contracts, which greatly enlarged the subway system and spread development throughout the newly consolidated city.
+The three reforms worked together to disperse the population, which was then crowded into a small area of the newly consolidated five boroughs, and greatly improved housing conditions for many New Yorkers.

-The New Tenement Law, passed in 1901, distinguished between semi-fireproof and fireproof buildings.
+The New Law distinguished between semi-fireproof and fireproof buildings.
 Semi-fireproof buildings, with brick outer walls and wood joists supporting each floor, were effectively limited to six stories.
-Early New Law tenements were walk-ups, but by the 1920s, residential elevators had become common and the city’s ubiquitous middle-class housing type for the next 40 years had been established.
-Taller New Law buildings had to be fireproof, and because of the added expense, were found only in the city’s more affluent parts.
+Early New Law tenements were walk-ups, but by the 1920s, residential elevators had become common, and the city’s ubiquitous middle-class housing type for the next 40 years had been established.
+Taller New Law buildings had to be fireproof and, because of the added expense, were found only in the city’s more affluent parts.

-In 1929, the New Tenement Law gave way to the Multiple Dwelling Law, which increased standards for yards and courts but did not change the economic equation favoring the six-story, semi-fireproof apartment building.
+In 1929, the New Law gave way to the Multiple Dwelling Law (MDL), which increased standards for yards and courts but did not change the economic equation favoring the six-story, semi-fireproof apartment building.
 Foreshadowing the 1961 zoning, buildings with permits under the old law were allowed to be completed, resulting in a burst of construction into the early 1930s.
-With the onset of the Great Depression and the Second World War, however, relatively few buildings were constructed under the MDL until the late 1940s.
+With the onset of the Great Depression and World War II, however, relatively few buildings were constructed under the MDL until the late 1940s.

 The new restrictive districts, though, were not widely mapped, and on the whole, zoning remained permissive.
 An additional amendment to the old zoning set the stage for the city’s postwar housing boom.
 In 1944, the CPC reduced permitted residential building heights and lot coverage (the percentage of a lot that could be covered by a building).
 The effect, in many cases, was to continue to allow the ubiquitous six-story apartment building but to force it to set back from the street.

-After the war, the CPC, now chaired by soon-to-be-Mayor Robert F. Wagner, tried to make good on the promise of a comprehensive revision to the Zoning Resolution that would replace the supposedly antiquated 1916 rules.
-By the time the city’s consultants, the architecture and planning firm Harrison, Ballard and Allen, produced a proposal in 1950, Wagner had been elected Manhattan borough president and Jerry Finkelstein was CPC Chair.
-When Mayor William O’Dwyer resigned and was replaced by Vincent Impelliteri, Finkelstein lost his political support, and the proposal stalled.
+After the war, the CPC, now chaired by soon-to-be-mayor Robert F. Wagner, tried to make good on the promise of a comprehensive revision to the Zoning Resolution that would replace the supposedly antiquated 1916 rules.
+By the time the city’s consultants—the architecture and planning firm Harrison, Ballard and Allen—produced a proposal in 1950, Wagner had been elected Manhattan borough president, and Jerry Finkelstein was CPC chair.
+When Mayor William O’Dwyer resigned and was replaced by Vincent Impellitteri, Finkelstein lost his political support, and the proposal stalled.
 In 1954, Wagner took office as mayor and made comprehensive zoning reform a priority.
-The city commissioned a second study, by Voorhees, Walker, Smith and Smith; in 1958, that firm submitted a new proposal that with negotiated modifications became the 1961 Zoning Resolution.
+The city commissioned a second study, by Voorhees, Walker, Smith and Smith; in 1958, that firm submitted a new proposal that, with negotiated modifications, became the 1961 Zoning Resolution.

-The key insight that the 1961 planners thought they had was that the city wasn’t going to grow significantly in the foreseeable future and didn’t need zoning that accommodated big population gains.
+The 1961 planners thought that the city wasn’t going to grow significantly in the foreseeable future and didn’t need zoning that accommodated big population gains.
 In his preface to the Voorhees, Walker report, Felt claimed that the old zoning could result in a “nightmare of 55 million residents,” while the proposed zoning would allow a mere 11 million.
-It’s not clear how these calculations were made, but certainly, the new zoning represented a massive reduction in allowable built densities, particularly in the four boroughs outside Manhattan.
+It’s not clear how these calculations were made; but certainly, the new zoning represented a massive reduction in allowable built densities, particularly in the four boroughs outside Manhattan.
 Over wide areas, the prototype six-story apartment building would no longer be an option to build.
 As developer Samuel LeFrak wrote in a New York Times op-ed in 1974: “For many years I built six-story apartment houses in Brooklyn and Queens.
-They were basic . . .
+They were basic. . . .
 Middle-class New Yorkers could afford to live in them and raise families.
 The planners didn’t like them so I can’t build them any more.”

-In pursuit of preservation, the 1961 zoning widely mapped low-density districts that as a practical matter made the construction of apartment buildings impossible due to low floor-area ratios, or FAR—the amount of floor area permitted in a building, expressed as a multiple of the lot area.
+In pursuit of preservation, the 1961 zoning widely mapped low-density districts that, as a practical matter, made the construction of apartment buildings impossible because of the low floor-area ratio, or FAR—the amount of floor area permitted in a building, expressed as a multiple of the lot area.
 Even in zoning districts with FARs large enough to permit apartment buildings, typical building lots in the boroughs outside Manhattan could not qualify because of requirements for open space—a new apartment building at the maximum FAR for the zoning district could cover only about 20 percent to 25 percent of the lot, a configuration often called a “tower in a park.”
 Except in rare cases, this left the responsibility for most apartment construction in the hands of government-sponsored programs that could assemble sites and relocate tenants.